MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-use-the-threads-window.md

 ---
 # Walkthrough: Debug a multithreaded app

 Several Visual Studio user interface elements help you debug multithreaded apps.
-This article introduces multithreaded debugging features in the code editor window, **Debug** and **Debug Location** toolbars, and **Threads** window.
+This article introduces multithreaded debugging features in the code editor window, **Debug Location** toolbar, and **Threads** window.
 For information about other tools for debugging multithreaded apps, see [Get started debugging multithreaded apps](../debugger/get-started-debugging-multithreaded-apps.md).

 Completing this tutorial takes only a few minutes, and familiarizes you with the basics of debugging multithreaded apps.

 ## Create a multithreaded app project

-To use this tutorial, you need a multithreaded app project.

-**To create a C# multithreaded app project:**
+Create the following multithreaded app project to use in this tutorial:

 1. In Visual Studio, select **File** > **New** > **Project**.

 1. In the **New Project** dialog box, select **Visual C#**  > **Console App (.NET Framework)**.